NativeScript/nativescript-cli/docs/man_pages/device/device-run.md

 * You have built your app with the debug build configuration.

 Options:
+* `--print-app-output` - If set, prints the output of the running application.
 * `--device` - If multiple devices are connected, sets the device on which you want to run the app.
 You can run this command on one connected device at a time.
 <% if(isHtml) { %>